aio-libs/yarl/docs/api.rst

 .. function:: cache_configure(*, idna_encode_size=256, idna_decode_size=256, encode_host_size=512)

-   Set the IP Address, host validation, and IDNA encode, host encode and decode cache sizes.
+   Set the IDNA encode, IDNA decode, and host encode cache sizes.

    Pass ``None`` to make the corresponding cache unbounded (may speed up host encoding operation a little but the memory footprint can be very high,